Central Station (film): Box office

 The film grossed R$7.7 million (US$4.3 million) from 1.6 million admissions in Brazil, the highest-grossing Brazilian film released during the year.

 It was the highest-grossing Brazilian film in the United States with a gross of $6.5 million, surpassing the $3 million earned by the 1976 film Dona Flor and Her Two Husbands.
 It was surpassed by the 2002 film City of God which grossed $7.5 million.

 It grossed US$11.7 million in the rest of the world for a worldwide total of US$22,462,500.

+Critical response

+The film received critical acclaim.
+Central Station has an approval rating of 94% on review aggregator website Rotten Tomatoes, based on 50 reviews, and an average rating of 7.9/10.
+The website's critical consensus states: "Director Salles transcends road-movie clichés and crafts a film that is as moving as it is universal".
+Metacritic assigned the film a weighted average score of 80 out of 100, based on 24 critics, indicating generally favorable reviews.